Mordimmer/serious-game/README.md

 * ~~More levels~~
 * ~~Add some sort of points system~~
 * ~~Saving score to file~~
-* Loading score from file and display leaderboard with top 10 scores and user's names and dates
+* ~~Loading score from file and display leaderboard with top 10~~
 * Improve ~~sprites and~~ tiles
-* Display some keybindings on screen
-* Add OpenDyslexic font
+* ~~Add OpenDyslexic font~~
+* Improve maps
+* Improve math problems

 ## Issues
 * ~~sometimes correct answer won't be displayed~~
 * sometimes correct answers can repeat itself
-* weird hitbox on character
+* weird hitbox while walking on the tile on the right side of the character
+* unefficient spaghetti code